how to make a living will without a lawyer how to make a living will without a lawyer

 Communicating Your Living Will

 Inform key individuals about the existence and location of the living will.
 Provide copies to healthcare providers and select family members.
 This ensures the document is readily accessible when needed.
-For example, keep a copy with primary care physicians and in a safe but accessible location at home.
+For example, keep a copy with primary care physicians in a safe but accessible location at home.

 Reasons For Making A Living Will